Criticism of Tesla, Inc.: Quality issues

 Many critics, including Consumer Reports, J.D.
 Power, and What Car?, have noted the questionable quality and poor reliability of Tesla cars.
 For 2021, Consumer Reports rated Tesla's overall reliability as 27th worst out of 28 car brands.
 For 2022, Consumer Reports expects the reliability of the Model 3 to be average, and the Model S, X, and Y to be below average.

 Tesla used non-automotive grade materials in their 2012 and later Model S infotainment screens in order to have the largest car screen on the market, but they distorted over time.
 Tesla skipped pre-production testing before the Model 3 launch in 2017, which other major auto manufacturers consider a crucial part of the quality control process.
 Tesla's production of the Model 3 was criticized in 2018 for producing an abnormally high ratio of flawed vehicles and parts.
 Jonathon Klein, reporting for The Drive, argued in 2019 that many of Tesla's quality problems stem from their cars being "rushed to market".
 For example, Tesla skipped a critical brake-and-roll test and reduced the number of welds on the Model 3 in order to meet quarterly production targets in 2018.
 Tesla vehicles have experienced noteworthy issues such as the roof detaching while driving on the highway in 2020.
 In September 2020, Model Y owners reported finding its cooling system to be held together with a "band-aid" of tape and faux wood.
 One manufacturing engineer in 2021 called an issue with Tesla vehicles having loose or missing suspension bolts "especially scary", since it indicates that Tesla does not have proper preventative measures in place to make sure parts are not missing.
 In early 2023, the steering wheel of a brand new Tesla fell off during driving, closely reflecting a similar case from 2020.
 Chinese regulators rebuked Tesla in early 2021, urging them to strengthen their internal management in order to improve quality control after growing consumer complaints amidst Tesla's rapid sales expansion in China.

 Recalls have become a recurring matter for the company as well: In February 2021, Tesla was forced to recall 135,000 Model S and Model X vehicles built between 2012 and 2018 due to using a flash memory device that was only rated to last five to six years and, between November 2021 and February 2022, there were eight recalls across models for various issues (some involving safety concerns).

+Battery throttling

+In August 2019, a class action lawsuit was filed in Northern California, claiming that a 2019 over-the-air software update throttled the Model S battery life, some by as much as 40 miles.
+On December 7, 2020, Tesla settled the suit for $1.5 million.

+In April 2021, a Norwegian judge found Tesla guilty of throttling charging speed in a similar suit, after they failed to respond to the lawsuit.
+The 30 customers who were part of the lawsuit were awarded 136,000 Norwegian kroner each ($16,000).